-Psychiatry will suit you if you have a strong scientific mind, excellent communication skills and the desire to improve the lives of people with mental illness
+Psychiatry could be the career path for you if you have a strong scientific mind, excellent communication skills and the desire to improve the lives of people living with mental illness

 - bipolar disorder